A Small Slice of NYC

 Onto the noodles - we both ordered the Momofuku Ramen (pork belly, pork shoulder, scallion, poached egg.)
 The verdict?
 It's a definite go.
 The broth was smoky with just the right amount of salt.
 The pork belly melted in your mouth, while the pork shoulder was pulled and tender.
 The poached egg was the absolute perfect addition.
 Scallions and seaweed complete the bowl.
 The portion size was okay, it was definitely enough to fill us up.
 We were both satisfied after, but I wanted more pork belly since it only came with one small piece.
 It seems like $16 ramen bowls are normal in NYC, so I guess I'm lucky to have a wonderful ramen joint close to me in Boston for $7.95, with comparable quality and more pork for your buck.
 Although a delicious meal, it seems a bit pricey for regular frequent visits.

 We made our way to Port Authority to catch the bus to Boston - which is definitely the cheapest way to travel.
 That being said, I would highly recommend Amtrak or Acela if coming and going from NYC, if your budget allows.
-Port Authority is not a good time by any means.
-Just throwing this out there - if you don't know where you are going, you will most likely get lost.
+Port Authority is not a good time by any means (UGH.)
 We had a wonderful trip in NYC despite the semi-cold weather.
 Ramen was a great way to warm us up at the end of our day trip and I will be forever dreaming of the beyond fabulou$ meat, cheese and seafood selection at Eataly.

 Prime rib, see you next visit...